-The surplus of the services balance decreased because of lower net receipts mainly in the transport balance and, to a lesser extent, in the other services balance, while travel services balance improved.
-Non-residents' arrivals and receipts increased by 5.8% y-o-y and by 10.6% y-o-y, respectively.
+The surplus of the services balance decreased because of lower net receipts mainly in the transport balance and, to a lesser extent, in the other services balance, while net travel services balance posted a small decrease.
+Non-residents' arrivals and receipts increased by 5.8% y-o-y and by 7.9% y-o-y, respectively.